jcreedcmu/parametricity/StrictEquiv.lagda.md

       γ₂ : (b : B) → isContr (fiber π₂ b)

-Except the two γ clauses are illegal, because they're not out of A & B.
+Except the two γ clauses are illegal, because they're not out of the type A & B.
 </blockquote>

  Anyway.